Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Examples and computations

 \subsection{Vanishing regions for trigraded homotopy}

 \

-The coarsest information about the trigraded homotopy groups of Artin--Tate $\R$-motivic spectra comes from understanding which regions of space we expect to have only the zero group.
+The coarsest information about the trigraded homotopy groups of Artin--Tate $\R$-motivic spectra comes from understanding which regions contain only zero groups.
 We summarize what we know in the following omnibus theorem.